dophist/kaldi-lstm/readme.md

 Time-shift component serves for the target delay in LSTM.

 TODO:
-* Because limited APIs in CuVector, so in current code I use both vector and matrix representations.
-This seems to be a bit redundant.
-May add extra API to CuVector later.
+* Due to limited APIs of CuVector, current code uses both vector and matrix representations for computation.
+Seems redundant.
 * bi-directional LSTM